RodAli/MI-nlp-reading-course/week1/week1_notes.md

 -   one token per row (tidy)
 -   one column containing the tokens/terms
 -   one column containing the documents
--   once column containing how many times the token/term occurs in that document
+-   one column containing how many times the token/term occurs in that document

 Calculating tf-idf for the austen books: